-The South Carolina Black Pride, Inc. (SCBP) is an organization dedicated to unifying and serving Black LGBT persons and allies in the state of South Carolina; chartered as a non-profit corporation in 2009.
-It and its annual June pride celebration are in their ninth year.
-The annual pride celebration first began in 2006 as the “Black/Latino Gay Pride” with direction from the Carolinas Black Pride Movement, founded by Jermaine Lee, and Palmetto Umoja (Columbia, SC).
-Its Community Expo was held at the Columbia Metropolitan Convention Center and roughly 300 persons attended all official Pride events.
-On average about 2,000 persons now attend all pride and pride-related events.
-For the 2008 Pride, a new local organizing committee was formed with Todd Shaw as its first chair.
-This committee became the principal organizer of the SCBP and Shaw eventually served as its president until 2011.
-Dean Edwards served three years as SCBP President.
-He was joined by a multi-talented Board of Directors, other officers, and pride coordinators representing all segments of our community.
-Now in 2015, our 10th-year celebration, Anthony Beckett, serves as the youngest president in the history of the organization at the age of 25.
-Throughout its years SC Black Pride has supported or engaged in a range of outreach, education, and cultural activities including, for example: rallies at the State House advocating for LGBT youth and calling for greater HIV/AIDS support services and prevention funding; town hall meetings and talk-back panels; LGBT film festivals; an annual "Soul Food Sunday" free family dinner; Black History and LGBT History game nights; HIV/AIDS testing events; outreach to young people and college students; marching in gay pride parades; free family picnics; basketball tournaments; wine and cheese mixers; spoken word events; safer sex condom fashion shows and competitions; house balls and j-setting contests; drag pageants crowning Pride queens and kings; women's and men's parties; talent shows and stage entertainment through a community expo; dozens of vendors at its annual community expo; Christmas Holiday parties such as our "Red Rendezvous".
+South Carolina Black Pride, Inc. (SCBP) is an Organization dedicated to Unifying And Serving Black LGBTQ persons and allies in the State Of South Carolina; chartered as a non-profit corporation in 2009.
+The Annual Pride Celebration first began in 2006 as The “Black/Latino Gay Pride” with direction from The Carolinas Black Pride Movement, founded by Jermaine Lee, and Palmetto UMOJA (Columbia, SC).
+Its Community Expo (now the Cultural Arts and Wellness Festival) was held at The Columbia Metropolitan Convention Center and roughly 300 persons attended all Official Pride Events.
+On average 3,000 plus persons now attend all Pride and Pride-Related Events.
+For the 2008 Pride, a new local organizing committee was formed with Todd Shaw as its first Chair.
+This committee became the principal organizer of SCBP and Shaw eventually served as its President until 2011.
+In 2012 Dean Edwards served three years as SCBP President.
+A multi-talented Board Of Directors, officers, and Pride Coordinators joined him in representing all segments of our community.
+In 2015, SCBP celebrated its 10th-Year Celebration, with Anthony Beckett serving as the youngest President in the history of the organization at the age of 25.
+In 2016 Darius Jones was elected as the President of SCBP.